Pregnancy Loss: Miscarriage

 If you think you might be miscarrying, call your LMC (if you have registered with one) or your GP and describe your symptoms.
 They may refer you for a blood test or suggest going for an ultrasound scan at your local hospital for an assessment.
 If your bleeding is heavy (soaking pads) and/or you’re passing large blood clots and/or you’re in pain, it is advised to go to the emergency department at your local hospital.

 Occasionally, a ‘missed miscarriage’ happens.
-This is where the pēpi dies but the woman’s body has not yet realised that the pregnancy has been lost.
-A missed miscarriage is usually picked up in an ultrasound scan where the baby does not have a heartbeat but the woman has not encountered any signs of a miscarriage yet.
+This is where the pēpi dies but the pregnant person’s body has not yet realised that the pregnancy has been lost.
+A missed miscarriage is usually picked up in an ultrasound scan where the baby does not have a heartbeat but the person has not encountered any signs of a miscarriage yet.
 Discovering a missed miscarriage can be a shocking and confusing experience.

 Normally, after the scan, your LMC or another medical professional will guide you through the next steps and the options available to you based on your circumstances.
 A decision for a natural, medical, or surgical miscarriage will be made together.